 - Pay per head rather than per drink.
 This can save you a ton of money, as each drink costs $7 or more while the rate per head is usually around $20.

 Most likely, at least one other person in your family has been married.
 It stands to reason, then, that they probably know a little something about planning a wedding.
 You might even have a talented musician, chef, or artist in your family willing to chip in their skills to save you money, as CashMoneyLife (@CashMoneyLife) points out in this article.
 Don’t be shy about asking for help from your loved ones, as it takes a community to throw an awesome reception.

 Who doesn’t love cake?
 The wedding cake is the highlight of the whole reception, with couples spending hundreds or even thousands of dollars on the perfect cake.
-As Wedding Party App (@weddingpartyapp) details in this helpful article, the wedding cake of your dreams doesn’t have to cost more than the mortgage on your house:
+You don’t really need a big wedding cake, you can settle for something that is still beautiful and doesn’t cost more than your house!